Living in Vancouver

 One of the most livable.

 Welcome to Vancouver, Canada – one of the most livable cities in the world.
 Known for its beautiful surroundings, modern infrastructure and multicultural community, it’s no surprise that the city of Vancouver is an incredibly popular study destination for students from all over the world.
 With more than 52% of the population speaking a first language other than English, Vancouver is considered the most ethnically and linguistically diverse city in Canada.

 In addition, throughout the city, you will find stores, restaurants and places of worship that represent all kinds of different communities, with frequent events that celebrate these cultures.

 What’s there to do in Vancouver

 British Columbia is legendary for its natural beauty, and Vancouver puts you in easy reach of it all.
 Some favourite outdoor activities are mountain biking, sea kayaking, hiking, whale-watching and beach volleyball.
-Besides, in Vancouver metro area, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometers of seawall paths to explore.
+Besides, in Metro Vancouver, you’ll find 220 city parks, 120 skate parks, dozens of beaches and 350 kilometres of seawall paths to explore.

 Take advantage of urban life.

 Of course, Vancouver isn’t just mountains and oceans.
-No matter where you are, great cafés, eclectic shops and high-end retailers are never more than a few minutes away.
+No matter where you are, great cafés, eclectic shops and high-end retailers are never more than a few minutes away with the quick service of Vancouver public transit.
 Head to Robson Street for big global brands, or Main Street for vintage finds.
-Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.
+In addition, Gastown, Granville Street and Yaletown are all packed with late-night restaurants, bars and music.

 Enjoy winter at the top of the mountain.

 Although it rarely snows in Vancouver itself, our three local mountains put snow within easy reach during the winter months.
-Skiing, snowboarding, tobogganing and snowshoeing are all popular.
+Therefore, skiing, snowboarding, tobogganing and snowshoeing are all popular.
 Also, you can just grab some hot chocolate and take in the view high above the city.

 Get a taste of west- coast culture.